JagandeepBrar/lunasea/README.md

 - [Gitbook](https://www.gitbook.com): Gitbook is used to host LunaSea's documentation
 - [Hellonext](https://www.hellonext.co): Hellonext is used to host LunaSea's feedback, changelog, and roadmap
+- [Weblate](https://hosted.weblate.org/engage/lunasea): Weblate is used to gather community localization for LunaSea